pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 'feature' might be of any use).

-The **key** property is slightly magical: it supplies either a terminal path to which ts peer properties should be applied, or a partial path (terminating in a period ('.')) which indicates that its peer properties should be incorporated in the meta values applied to all subordinate terminal paths.
+The **key** property is slightly magical: it supplies either a terminal path to which peer properties should be applied, or a partial path (terminating in a period ('.')) which indicates that peer properties should be incorporated in the meta values applied to all subordinate terminal paths.

 The following metadata example explicitly generates meta data for